 - Walk away and wait for the beep that it is done

 - When done do a NPR (natural pressure release which means you don’t move pressure valve at all), or a QR (quick release which means you move the pressure valve down so the steam comes out very quickly)

 - Carefully open your lid when pressure is gone and face lid away from you so steam doesn’t hit you in the face

 Here are a few things I’ve bought that have enabled me to make all the recipes you’ll find on my Instant Pot Recipes page:

-- Vegetable steamer which is handy for a lot of things – used to make my Instant Pot stuffed peppers
+- This Instant Pot steamer basket for Vegetable is handy for a lot of things – I used it to make my Instant Pot stuffed peppers

 - 6 cup bundt pan – I make all kinds of desserts with this like my Instant Pot pumpkin apple cake

 - Glass lid – used to make Instant Pot popcorn

 - Small Pyrex glass cup – I use these instead of a trivet when I use my bundt pan or springform pan to bake